-XIX.
-And be it further enacted, That the Person entering any such Goods shall deliver to the Collector or Controller, or other Proper Officer, a Bill of the Entry thereof, fairly written in Words at length, containing the name of the Exporter or Importer, and of the Ship, and of the Master, and of the Place to or from which bound, and of the Place within the Port where the Goods are to be laden or unladed, and the Particulars of the Quality and Quantity of the Goods, and the Packages containing the same, and the Marks and Numbers on the Packages, and such Person shall at the same Time pay down all Duties due upon the Goods, and the Collector and Controller, or other proper Officer, shall thereupon grant their Warrant for the lading or unlading of such Goods.
+Particulars of Entry XIX.
+And be it further enacted.
+That the Person entering any such o Goods Inwards and Goods shall deliver to the Collector or Controller, or other proper Othcer, a Bill of the Entry thereof, fairly written in Words at length, containing the name of the Exporter or Importer, and of the Ship, and of the Master, and of the Place to or from which bound, and of the Place within the Port where the Goods are to be laden or unladed, and the Particulars of the Quality and Quantity of the Goods, and the Packages containing the same, and the Marks and Numbers on the Packages, and such Person shall at the same Time pay down all Duties due upon the Goods, and the Collector and Controller, or other proper Officer, shall thereupon grant their Warrant for the lading or unlading of such Goods.